pumpncode/ai-flags/static/setups/openai-text-davinci-003/openai-code-davinci-002/1/2/cog/description.md

-The flag of the Republic of the Congo consists of a rectangular band of red, with a central yellow emblem consisting of five stars in the form of a diamond placed above a yellow cut-off triangle, which is itself superimposed over a grey cut-off triangle.
-The ratio of the length of the flag to the width is 2:3.
+The flag of the Republic of the Congo is 3:2 in aspect ratio, and is composed of three equal vertical stripes, green and yellow, with a red diagonal band.